DFE-Digital/rsd-frontdoor/docs/complete_fd_rules.md

 ## Version history:

-**3 - 2025-07-31** - release additional listing pages to production
+**3 - 2025-07-31**
-**2 - 2025-07-25** - change export and reports to exact match as "All projects by month" has a CSV download that uses `/projects/all/exports/*`
+- release additional listing pages to production, excluding "Your projects" and "Team projects" **2 - 2025-07-25** - change export and reports to exact match as "All projects by month" has a CSV download that uses `/projects/all/exports/*`
 **1 - 2025-07-25** - initial documentation.
 Capture FD rules as they are